 At Goshen Community Schools, students and staff represent 43 countries and seven languages from around the world.

-And Goshen College was recently named the eighth most affordable private college in the Midwest (on a list by Great Value Colleges) and third best Christian college in the U.S. (on a list by Christian Universities Online).
+And Goshen College was recently named the eighth most affordable private college in the Midwest (on a list by Great Value Colleges).

 Besides being good neighbors, 3,948 Goshen College graduates are now helping to shape the Elkhart County community as leaders and entrepreneurs for the common good.

 Goshen’s residential neighborhoods are home to people in all stages of life, from young professionals to young families, empty-nesters to retirees.

 Plus, 15 historic Goshen neighborhood associations bring residents together to organize block parties, yard sales

 For the Young and the Restless